 This recipe is extremely easy.
 In fact, it’s simply baking the sweet potatoes will oil and spices.
 You can also use carrots instead of sweet potatoes.

-- 2 Lb of sweet potatoes cut in large wedges.
-You can leave the skin on or peal it, I prefer to leave it on.
+- 2 lbs of sweet potatoes cut in large wedges.
+You can leave the skin on or peal it.

 - 1/4 cup of olive oil, coconut oil or ghee (clarified butter).
 You can also do something like 1/8 of a cup of olive oil and 1/8 of a cup of coconut oil, this way you make sure your olive oil doesn’t burn

-- 2-3 teaspoons or your favorite fresh or dried herb (thyme and rosemary a well suited for baking because they won’t burn as easily as other herbs and will leave a great taste)
+- 2-3 tsp or your favorite fresh or dried herb (thyme and rosemary a well suited for baking because they won’t burn as easily as other herbs and will leave a great taste)